backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/SQS.md

 ### Encryption
 - **In flight encryption** using HTTPS
 - At **rest encryption using KMS**
+	- To store data in encrypted queues we should enable SQS KMS encryption
+	- Messages can be encrypted in both standard and FIFO queues.
 - We can also have client side encryption.

 ### Access Controls